New Design Medium Treadle Feeders

-Generally a laying hen eats around 4 ounces of feed per day, so one pound of feed should feed four birds one day, 7 pounds per week per four birds, or 4 1/2 weeks per full hopper of feed for a four hen flock.
+Generally a laying hen eats around 4 ounces of feed per day, so one pound of feed should feed four birds one day, 7 pounds per week per four birds, or almost five weeks per full hopper of feed for a four hen flock.
 The more poultry feeders you have the more birds can be fed per poultry feeder.

-Approximate assembled size of the medium automatic feeder is 18” deep x 14” wide x 19” tall.
-Shipping weight is around 15 pounds with packaging for the medium rat proof treadle chicken feeder.
+Approximate foot print of the medium automatic feeder is 18” deep x 14” wide x 19” tall.
+Shipping weight is around 12 pounds with packaging for the medium rat proof treadle chicken feeder.

 Number of birds per poultry feeder